ImperialCollegeLondon/RCDS-intro-to-containers/README.md

   - Different versions of Python tools may give slightly different outputs and/or results

 All of the above discussion is **just** about ***Python***.
 Many people use many different tools and pieces of software during their research workflow all of which may have dependency issues.
 Some software may just depend on the version of the operating system you’re running or be more like Python where the languages change over time, and depend on an enormous set of software libraries written by unrelated software development teams.

+**What if** you wanted to distribute a software tool that automated interaction between R and Python.
+Both of these language environments have independent version and software dependency lineages.
+As the number of software components such as R and Python increases, this can rapidly lead to a combinatorial explosion in the number of possible configurations, only some of which will work as intended.
+This situation is sometimes informally termed “dependency hell”.

+The situation is often mitigated in part by factors such as:

+- an acceptance of inherent software and hardware obsolesce so it’s not expected that all versions of software need to be supported forever;

+- some inherent synchronisation in the reasons for making software changes (e.g., the shift from 32-bit to 64-bit software), so not all versions will be expected to interact with all other versions.

+Although we have highlighted the dependency issue above, there are other, related problems that multiple versions of tools and software can cause:

+- Reproducibility: we want to make sure that we (and others) can reproduce our research outputs and results.
+What if, a year after we have run an analysis pipeline and produced some results on a laptop, we need to run the same pipeline and reproduce the results but our old laptop has now been replaced by a new one (perhaps with a different operating system)?
+How can we make sure our software environment is equivalent to that on which we performed the original work?

+- Workload: most people use multiple computers for their research (either simultaneously, or, over a period of time, due to upgrades or hardware failures).
+Installing the software and tools we need on all these systems and keeping everything up to date and in sync is a large burden of additional work we could do without.
+This problem may be even more severe if we have to use shared advanced computing facilities where we may not have administrator access to install software.

+Thankfully there are ways to get underneath (a lot of) this mess: containers to the rescue!
+Containers provide a way to package up software dependencies and access to resources such as data in a uniform and portable manner that allows them to be shared and reused across many different computer resources.